SC449 - Hands-on: An Introduction to Writing Transport SDN Applications

 Develop simple code implementing the models and its applications in a standard REST-based protocol.

-Obtain practical hand-on experience on UML, YANG and JSON for the design of future REST-based interfaces for Control of Carrier Transport Networks.
+Obtain practical hands-on experience on UML, YANG and JSON for the design of future REST-based interfaces for Control of Carrier Transport Networks.

 Understand ONF Transport API information model and how to use it for describing multi-domain, multi-technology scenarios.

-Introduction to ODL/ONOS northbound REST API, and how it might be used to establish T-API connectivity services.
+Introduction to OpenDayLight/ONOS northbound REST APIs, and how they might be used to establish T-API connectivity services.

 Short Course Audience: